 3.3.3 Analysis of the decision quality questionnaires

 Attrition analyses will first be conducted to examine the characteristics of questionnaire non-responders at each follow-up, using chi-square and independent t-tests as appropriate.
 The primary analysis will use analysis of covariance (ANCOVA) to compare decision quality (measured using CollaboRATE) and decision regret (measured using the Decision Regret Scale) in women receiving the intervention versus usual care, controlling for baseline score (where appropriate) and other potential confounding factors.
-Between-group changes in knowledge (baseline to 6 week follow-up) between control and intervention sites will be compared.

 Secondary analyses will involve using linear regression to examine the predictors (e.g. trial allocation, anxiety, illness perceptions and coping strategies) of decision quality (measured using CollaboRATE) and regret (measured using the Decision Regret Scale).
 The psychometric properties of the knowledge and collaborate components of decision quality will be examined using principal components analysis (underlying factor structure) and correlational analysis (convergence with other decision and coping measures).